 - Arrange the halved pineapple slices in the bottom of your bundt pan nestled into the ridges, then place a maraschino cherry between the slices.
 Push gently on the cherries to firmly place them in the brown sugar.20 oz pineapple slices, 20 maraschino cherries

 - Combine the reserved pineapple juice with enough water to make 1 total cup of liquid.
-Mix the cake batter as directed on the box using the second ¼ cup of melted butter, the pineapple juice with water, and the eggs.½ cup butter, 15 oz yellow cake mix, 3 large eggs, water
+Mix the cake batter as directed on the box using the second ¼ cup of melted butter (*and omitting the oil from the boxed instructions), the pineapple juice with water, and the eggs.½ cup butter, 15 oz yellow cake mix, 3 large eggs, water

 - Pour the mixed batter into your bundt pan gently so that the pineapple slices remain upright, do not spread.

 - Bake at 350°F (175°C) for 30-35 minutes, or until an inserted cake tester, toothpick, or butter knife comes out clean.
 A fully baked cake should spring back to the touch.

 - Place a plate or serving platter over the bottom of the bundt pan and invert the cake, then set aside for 5 minutes to allow the cake to release from the pan.